-- Working closely with, and supporting the GLAA. - Keeping up to date with current trends on the subject. - Educating our managers and team leaders on how to spot those who may be vulnerable. - Having specific training sessions on modern slavery, including awareness-raising of the signs of modern slavery and information on how to raise complains - Educating our managers and representatives who visit suppliers world-wide on what to look for. - Supporting the Stronger Together campaign. - Reviewing your supplier contracts to include termination powers in the event that the supplier is, or is suspected, to be involved in modern slavery

-- Having in place measures to identify and assess the potential risks in its supply chains - Undertaking impact assessments of its services upon potential instances of slavery - Running regular Worker Forums - Adopting the ETI base code, including the Code of Human Rights, Basic Working Conditions and Corporate Responsibility, to address workplace issues such as working hours, child labour, forced labour, non-discrimination, freedom of association, health and safety and the environment.
-This applies to our own operations, but we also encourage businesses throughout our supply chain to adopt and enforce similar policies in their own operations. - Having a highly professional and well trained HR Department responsible for investigations and due diligence in relation to known or suspected instances of slavery and human trafficking, and identifying the business practices which are in place to ensure effective reporting and effective action to address modern slavery. - Adopting an Awareness-Raising programme such as staff training, distributing flyers to employees and putting up posters across the organisation's premises on how employers can identify and prevent slavery and human trafficking, what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and what external help is available, for example through the Modern Slavery Helpline.
+- Working closely with, and supporting the GLAA. - Keeping up to date with current trends on the subject. - Educating our managers and team leaders on how to spot those who may be vulnerable. - Having specific training sessions on modern slavery, including awareness-raising of the signs of modern slavery and information on how to raise complains - Educating our managers and representatives who visit suppliers world-wide on what to look for. - Supporting the Stronger Together campaign. - Reviewing supplier contracts to include termination powers in the event that the supplier is, or is suspected, to be involved in modern slavery - Running regular Worker Forums - Raising awareness for available channels for reporting anonymously via our confidential reporting hotline SpeakUp.
+Additionally, the established regular Staff Surveys include key indicators of potential exploitation, and HR data is also analysed. - Providing Employee Assistance Programme and having an Open Door Policy - Regularly communicating with workers to reinforce our commitment to tackle modern slavery and empower them to come forward and ask for help. - Adopting the ETI base code, including the Code of Human Rights, Basic Working Conditions and Corporate Responsibility, to address workplace issues such as working hours, child labour, forced labour, non-discrimination, freedom of association, health and safety and the environment.
+This applies to our own operations, but we also encourage businesses throughout our supply chain to adopt and enforce similar policies in their own operations. - Having a highly professional and well trained HR Department responsible for investigations and due diligence in relation to known or suspected instances of slavery and human trafficking, and identifying the business practices which are in place to ensure effective reporting and effective action to address modern slavery. - Having formal HR procedures governing onboarding and recruitment to prevent unlicensed Gangmasters, illegal working, discrimination, or exploitation.
+These procedures also aim to identify and capture information about informal referral in order to help identify covert labour intermediaries. - Adopting an Awareness-Raising programme such as staff training, distributing flyers to employees and putting up posters across the organisation's premises on how employers can identify and prevent slavery and human trafficking, what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and what external help is available, for example through the Modern Slavery Helpline.